ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

     datatype MinHeap:
         ...
         removeMin():
-            removed = H[0]      // Remember the current minimum value, to return in the end. swap(0, size-1)  // Swap the last array element into the first position... size = size - 1     // ...and remove the last element, by decreasing the size. if size > 0:
+            removed = heap[0]   // Remember the current minimum value, to return in the end. swap(0, size-1)     // Swap the last array element into the first position... size = size - 1     // ...and remove the last element, by decreasing the size. if size > 0:
                 siftDown(0)     // Put the new root in its correct place. return removed

         siftDown(pos):
             while not isLeaf(pos):   // Stop when we reach a leaf (if not earlier). child = getLeftChild(pos)
                 right = getRightChild(pos)
-                if right < size and H[right] < H[child]:
+                if right < size and heap[right] < heap[child]:
-                    child = right           // 'child' is now the index of the child with smaller value. if H[child] >= H[pos]:
+                    child = right    // 'child' is now the index of the child with smaller value. if heap[child] >= heap[pos]:
                     return pos       // Stop if the parent is smaller or equal. swap(pos, child)
                 pos = child          // Move down one level in the tree.

 ::: dsvis
 #### Exercise: Delete from a *min*-heap